MGL c.208, §§ 48-55 Alimony reform laws

 Deeley, Megan.
 “Splitting the difference: the historical context and practical ramifications of the 2012 Massachusetts alimony reform."
 Massachusetts Family Law Journal vol. 30 Issue 2.
 (April 2012, entire issue, 15 pages.)

-Financial Aspects of Divorce in Massachusetts, MCLE, 2016.
+Financial aspects of divorce in Massachusetts, 1st Edition, 2016, MCLE, loose-leaf.

 Includes chapters on alimony, sources of income, division of property and retirement assets among other relevant topics.

 “Impact of cohabitation under Alimony Reform Act” by Maureen McBrien, Massachusetts Lawyers Weekly, April 30, 2012.
 (40 MLW 1500)

 This article reviews the conditions under which alimony may be suspended, reduced or terminated.